Palmi Cathedral: Description

 The building is in Romanesque Revival architecture style.
 In the main facade is placed an artistic canopy and a porch and a small "portico" with four columns.
 On the left side there is the civic tower town which functions also as a bell tower of the church.

-In its interior, with a Latin cross plan, there is a nave and two aisles on which there are two apses, respectively, to St. Nicholas, the patron saint of Palmi, and to the Sacred Heart.
+In its interior, with a Latin cross plan, there is a nave and two aisles on which there are two apses, respectively, to Saint Nicholas, the patron saint of Palmi, and to the Sacred Heart.

 Above the cover are octagonal dome, without windows, and side of the church there is a chapel to officiate minor functions.

-In the walls of the aisles you can see a painting of "St. Joseph with the Child Jesus" (1892), a painting of "St. Francis of Assisi in adoration of the Cross" (1932), a wooden statue of "St. Joseph with the Child Jesus" (18th century), a statue a wooden "Assumption of Mary" (18th century).
+In the walls of the aisles there are a painting of "Saint Joseph with the Child Jesus" (1892), a painting of "Saint Francis of Assisi in adoration of the Cross" (1932), a wooden statue of "Saint Joseph with the Child Jesus" (18th century), and a statue a wooden "Assumption of Mary" (18th century).

 On the main altar, made of marble, is exposed a precious ancient icon of "Our Lady of the Letter" (1774).

 In a chapel, built recently, is a shrine in which is placed the relic of the Holy Hair.